 - comply with the national egg and egg product processing standards

 - make sure that the eggs and egg products they produce, or sell, are safe for human consumption.

 Egg products include pulp, dried egg, liquid egg white and liquid egg yolk.

 The national egg production and processing standard

-The Primary Production and Processing Standard for Eggs and Egg Products (the Standard) is a set of legal requirements for egg producers to abide by to manage egg production and processing hazards, which is enforced by the Food Act 1984.
-It was developed by Food Standards Australia New Zealand (FSANZ).
+The Primary Production and Processing Standard for Eggs and Egg Products (the Standard) is a set of legal requirements for egg producers to abide by to manage egg production and processing hazards.
+It is enforced by Victoria’s Food Act 1984 and was developed by Food Standards Australia New Zealand (FSANZ).

-A hazard is anything that could cause harm to the consumer.
+A hazard is anything that may cause harm to the consumer.
 Hazards can be:

 - biological (for example, Salmonella) – biological hazards are the main hazards that can affect eggs.
 Salmonella bacteria can enter the egg through cracked shells or sometimes the natural pores in the shells

 - chemical (for example, cleaning chemicals and baits) – chemical contamination can arise from the incorrect use of sanitisers during general cleaning and washing of eggs, or by storing chemicals incorrectly

 - physical (for example, glass particles) – the protective eggshell makes this type of contamination unlikely, but there is a risk of foreign objects getting into the egg when the egg is cracked.